tangentsoft/pidp8i/README.md

 `screen(1)`][gscr] to allow the simulator to run in the background yet be reattached from a later terminal session, then possibly later to be backgrounded once again.
-Without the intermediation of something like `screen`, the simulator would either forever be in the background and we’d have to export the console [another way][scons] or you’d have to fire it up interactively any time you wanted to use it.
-This scheme lets us have it both ways.
+Without the intermediation of something like `screen`, the simulator would either forever be in the background — so we’d have to export the console [another way][scons] — or we’d have to give up on background startup, requiring that users fire the simulator up interactively any time they wanted to use it.
+Using a screen manager lets us have it both ways.

-The `SCREEN_MANAGER` setting is for use by those that need something other than GNU `screen`.
-There are several alternatives:
+The `SCREEN_MANAGER` setting is for use by those that want to use one of the alternatives to GNU `screen`:

 *   **screen**: The default, per above.